ElazarK/content-docs/scripts/CuckooDetonateURL.md

-Use this script to detonate a URL in the Cuckoo sandbox.
+Detonates a URL in the Cuckoo sandbox.
 ## Script Data
 ---